DlangScience/DlangScience.github.io/README.md

 * [requests](https://pypi.python.org/pypi/requests)

 ### Instructions

+###### BE ON A CASE-SENSITIVE FILESYSTEM!
+The page names in the api docs are case-sensitive and will be generated wrong on filesystems such as NTFS and the non-case-sensitive variant of HFS+ that is used by default on OS X.

 * have an up-to-date clone of ```https://github.com/DlangScience/DlangScience.github.io``` including submodules (either clone with ```--recursive``` or run ```git submodule update --init```.
 * ```git submodule update --remote``` to pull in the latest changes from the other DlangScience repos
 * ```./get_pages.sh``` to convert the mardown files to html, generate documentation and copy the results to the relevant directories